Penguin766/DarwinKVM/docs/docs/04-Configs/01-VMCascadeLake/06-NVRAM.md

 | ----- | ----- |
 | agdpmod=pikera | Used for disabling board ID checks on some Navi GPUs (RX 5000 & 6000 series).
 Don't use if you use NootRX. |

+## prev-lang:kbd

+This value sets the default language of the macOS installer, in the Sample.plist config by Acidanthera the default language is set to Russian.
+To bring up the language picker when booting the installer for the first time, delete the prev-lang:kbd value.

 ## Delete

 Forcibly rewrites NVRAM variables, do note that Add will not overwrite values already present in NVRAM so values like boot-args should be left alone.